 - Pediatric Scientist Development Program (PSDP) is an intense postdoctoral experience in basic, translational, or clinical research training.
 Learn more about this opportunity

-As a member of the Pediatric house staff at The Mount Sinai Hospital, you can participate in research as early as your intern year during elective and free periods.
+As a member of the Pediatric house staff at The Mount Sinai Hospital, you can participate in research as early as your intern year during elective periods.
 During the PGY-2 and PGY-3 years, we can organize your individualized curricular time to optimize research productivity.
 A special committee of senior research advisors within the Department of Pediatrics will assist you in identifying the most appropriate research setting.
-For some residents, that choice represents a building upon earlier research work without making a major change in field, whereas for others, the choice involves a deliberate application of past experience to a very different kind of research problem.
+For some residents, that choice represents a building upon earlier research work without making a major change in field, whereas for others, the choice involves pivoting to new research avenues.
 You will find the faculty is full of enthusiastic and supportive mentors for trainees.

 Pediatric and Medical Genetics Combined Residency